Report Oct. 5, 2022

 Energy demand: Three drivers

 Policy.
 Technology.
 Consumer preferences.
-All three impact how the world uses energy.
+All three affect how the world uses energy.
 Each driver influences the other.
-The interplay among these can vary depending on local circumstances (available resources, public support) and can change over time.
+The interplay varies depending on local circumstances (available resources, public support) and can change over time.
 At ExxonMobil, we’re continually studying energy demand and developing models that measure its potential impact — all in an effort to gain a deeper understanding of the interconnectivity of the global energy system.

 Three drivers of energy demand

-Deploying new technology enables people to do more with less.
-Most successful technologies often have the supporting policy and commercial frameworks to achieve scale.
-A policy, like tax incentives, can spur development of new technology, but these technologies ultimately need to compete without subsidies to reach a large enough scale to impact global markets.
-Consumer preferences can also create a "pull effect" that increases demand in the marketplace for new technologies.
+New technology enables people to do more with less.
+The most successful technologies often have the supporting government policies and commercial frameworks to achieve scale.
+A policy like tax incentives can spur development of new technology, which then needs to compete without subsidies to reach a large enough scale to impact global markets.
+Consumer preferences can also create a “pull effect” that increases demand in the marketplace for new technologies.

-Sound government policy can stimulate new technology and influence consumer choices.
+Clear and consistent government policies can stimulate new technology and influence consumer choices.
 For example, policies can encourage adoption of new technology (free parking for electric vehicles) or discourage the use of an existing technology (restrictions on coal-based power).
-The corollary is also true: policy not enabled by competitive technology or not aligned with consumer preferences can be difficult to implement because it is hard to mandate something that consumers believe is inferior to current options.
+The corollary is also true: Policy not enabled by competitive technology or not aligned with consumer preferences can be difficult to implement.
+It is hard to mandate something that consumers believe is inferior to current options.

 Demand for energy begins with the choices consumers make.
 These preferences can shift as new technology enables better options, such as lower costs and lower emissions.
-Consumer preferences can also be altered over time by policies that incentivize choices, like a carbon tax that encourages lower emissions electricity supply.
+Consumer preferences can also be altered over time by policies that reward choices, like a carbon tax that encourages lower-emission electricity supply.